Milanhu/dataset-creation-for-Yolo_obb/README.md

 After the new dataset has been created, you can fine-tune a base YOLO-OBB model on it to obtain a better-performing model for your specific use case.

 ## Get started
-You can quickly test the pipeline using the included demo data (intended only to verify functionality, not for serious training).
+You can quickly test the pipeline using the included demo data (intended only to verify functionality, not for training).
 ### Install dependencies
 Clone the repository and install the required Python packages:
 ```bash